north/generator-style-prototype/readme.md

 * `prototype.scss`: The file that will actually get added to the browser.
 Only Sass related directly to the styling of the Style Prototype should go in here.
 Any styling you want as part of your final Style Guide should not go in here.
 * `client-name-style-guide.scss`: The partial for your client's style guide.
-* `global/_base.scss`: Your base partial.
-Used for importing relevant Compass extensions as well as other partials inside the Global folder
-* `global/_colors.scss`: A partial to hold your colors
-* `global/_variables.scss`: A partial to hold your variables
+* `global/variables`: A folder containing partials dedicated to variables
-* `global/_functions.scss`: A partial for holding custom functions
+* `global/functions`: A folder containing partials dedicated to globally useful functions
+* `global/mixins`: A folder containing partials dedicated to globally useful mixins
+* `global/extends`: A folder containing partials dedicated to globally useful extendables
+* `bases/`: A folder containing partials for base level styling that applies across components, such as baseline typography or accessibility styling
+* `components/`: A folder containing partials for component level styling.
+Components are individual, reusable pieces.
+Examples include links, headers, messages, and buttons
-* `global/partials/`: A folder for holding partials
+* `layouts/`: A folder containing partials for defining specific layouts.

 The following Compass extensions are available to you out-of-the-box: